ondrik/ondrik.github.io/_pages/publications.md

 volume XXXX of EPiC, pages YYY--ZZZ, 2020.
 Easychair.
 A preliminary version is available [here](XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX).
 An extended version appeared as the technical report [CoRR abs/XXXX.ZZZZZZ](https://arxiv.org/abs/XXXXXXXXXXXXXXXXXXXXXXXXXXXXXX), 2020.
-The slides from the presentation are available [here](XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX).
 **[incomplete reference]**